llj0824/automatic-professional-copyedited-youtube-transcripts-chrome-extension/tests/llm_highlight_system_role_optimization_logs/llm_highlight_prompt_optionization_2024-11-27T17-43-44-179Z.md

 ----------------------------------------
 ----------------------------------------

-## Feedback: No, the result is boring to read.
+## Human Feedback: No, the result is boring to read.
 Results for "Basic Highlight Extraction" prompt variation... system_role used:
 Please analyze this transcript and extract only the most important highlights.